Network QoS and VNFs

 Finally, users can determine the distribution

 of the delay’s values.
-The by-default available distributions are uniform
+The by-default available distributions are uniform, gaussian, pareto and paretonormal, however,

-users can upload their own ping delay traces and the system generates any custom distribution TODO add link
+users can upload their own ping delay traces and the system generates any custom distribution.

 ...